Betsygate: Smear allegations

-An email written by Vanessa Gearson in January 2003, who was working in Duncan Smith's office (and was the later Conservative candidate for Cheltenham at the 2005 general election), expressed concern that the allowance might become the subject of a journalistic (newspaper or television) exposé – a copy of the email found its way to Crick's investigation.
+An email written in January 2003 by Vanessa Gearson, who was working in Duncan Smith's office (and was later the Conservative candidate for Cheltenham at the 2005 general election), expressed concern that the allowance might become the subject of a journalistic (newspaper or television) exposé.
+A copy of the email found its way to Crick's investigation.
 People close to Duncan Smith began attributing the leaking of the document to the party's Chief Executive Mark MacGregor, as well as his close friend Robbie Gibb, a Newsnight producer.

 Investigations

 A report from a Parliamentary watchdog cleared Duncan Smith of any wrongdoing: The Commissioner "found no evidence that Duncan Smith made improper claims under the Additional Costs Allowance in respect of his home".
-However, he found that a significant proportion of Mrs Duncan Smith's work, and that paid to Miss Annabelle Eyre and Mrs Christine Watson in their roles of Private Secretary to the Leader of the Opposition "would more appropriately have been funded out of Short Money than out of the Parliamentary Staffing Allowance.
+However, he found that a significant proportion of Mrs Duncan Smith's work, and that paid to Miss Annabelle Eyre and Mrs Christine Watson in their roles of Private Secretary to the Leader of the Opposition, "would more appropriately have been funded out of Short Money than out of the Parliamentary Staffing Allowance".
 Nevertheless, it was accepted that there was an absence of definition of key terms meaning that members had no guidance to scope their two allowances.
-The Commons Standards Committee found that Duncan Smith's arrangements "were not ideal" and that no rules had been broken.
+The Commons Standards Committee found that Duncan Smith's arrangements "were not ideal" but that no rules had been broken.

 A January 2006 internal Party investigation exonerated MacGregor.
-Nevertheless, Duncan Smith laid the blame for his downfall completely at MacGregor's and Gearson's feet, and threatened to resign the party whip if either of them were ever again able to stand as Conservative candidates.
+Nevertheless, Duncan Smith laid the blame for his downfall completely at MacGregor's and Gearson's feet, and threatened to resign the party whip if either were ever again able to stand as Conservative candidates.